sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--feedback`: provide feedback about this command by opening up a Github discussion
 * `-f="<value>"`: The output filepath

+## sg insights

+Tools to interact with Code Insights data.

+Flags:

+* `--feedback`: provide feedback about this command by opening up a Github discussion

+### sg insights decode-id

+Decodes an encoded insight ID found on the frontend into a view unique_id.

+Run 'sg insights decode-id' to decode 1+ frontend IDs which can then be used for SQL queries

+Flags:

+* `--feedback`: provide feedback about this command by opening up a Github discussion

+### sg insights series-ids

+Gets all insight series ID from the base64 encoded frontend ID.

+Run 'sg insights series-ids' to decode a frontend ID and find all related series IDs

+Flags:

+* `--feedback`: provide feedback about this command by opening up a Github discussion

 ## sg doctor

 DEPRECATED - Run checks to test whether system is in correct state to run Sourcegraph.